Atif Aslam: 2016–2020

-2018

 In 2018, a total of 19 songs were released by Aslam.
-Romantic song "Dil Meri Na Sune" was composed by Himesh Reshammiya for film Genius.
-"O Saathi" from Baaghi 2 written by Arko, "Paniyon Sa" from Satyameva Jayate, "Tere Liye" from Namaste England and "Tera Hua" from Loveyatri were major hits in the charts.
+"Dil Meri Na Sune" which was composed by Himesh Reshammiya for film Genius.
+"O Saathi" from Baaghi 2 written by Arko, "Paniyon Sa" from Satyameva Jayate.
+"Tere Liye" from Namaste England and "Tera Hua" from Loveyatri were major hits in the charts.
 He voiced for three recreated songs "Jab Koi Baat", "Dekhte Dekhte" for Batti Gul Meter Chalu which took the "official Asian music chart number 1" and recorded "Chalte Chalte" for Mitron.
 Other songs include "Sehmi Hai Dhadkan", three versions of "Selfish" for Race 3 and two songs "Tum" and "O Meri Laila" from Laila Majnu lyrics by Irshad Kamil.

-Pakistani song Thaam Lo from Parwaaz Hai Junoon was also released during the same year, which earned him the LUX Award for the best playback Singer.
+"Thaam Lo from Parwaaz Hai Junoon" was also released during the same year, which earned him the LUX Award for the best playback Singer.
 He sang "Humain Pyaar Hai Pakistan Se", released on 2018 Defence Day.
 "12 Bajay" was released in December 2018.

-2019

 In January 2019, the "Auliya" song from Hum Chaar was released, composed by Vipin Patwa.
 "Baarishein" released on 13 February 2019, a day before the 2019 Pulwama Attack.
-He performed at 18th Lux Style Awards and sang "Mujhe Dil Se Na Bhulana" with Momina Mustehan as a tribute to Bangladeshi-Pakistani actress Shabnam.
+He performed at 18th Lux Style Awards and sang "Mujhe Dil Se Na Bhulana" with Momina Mustehsan as a tribute to Bangladeshi-Pakistani actress Shabnam.

 "In Dinon" and "Anjaana" from the Superstar film were also released.
 Pardadari, sung by Aslam and Abida Parveen also released.

 Coke Studio started with songs of Aslam in Season 12.
 Aaye Kuch Abr, Mubarik Mubarik and Wohi Khuda Hai were released.